luthermonson/php-docker-skeleton/README.md

 For this to work you have to have docker installed with a daemon running.
 If you can't run `docker info` on the command line this will never work.
 Install docker for desktop if youre using mac/windows and docker if you're on linux.

 ## Building the Base Image
-Start by building your php-base image, the [php docker](https://hub.docker.com/_/php) rig compiles everything inline so it's just easier and faster to get that all done once and then copy your php code into the base image.
+Start by building your base image, the [php docker](https://hub.docker.com/_/php) rig compiles everything inline so it's just easier and faster to get that all done once and then copy your php code into the base image.
 If you need extra packages you can always add them and make a new base image.
-The following docker command will make the php-base image we will extend from in the main Dockerfile.
+The following docker command will make the base image we will extend from in the main Dockerfile.

 ```
-docker build --rm -f ./Dockerfile.php -t php-base .
+docker build --rm -f ./Dockerfile.php -t base .
 ```

 ## Running